 No. To facilitate greater equity in grantmaking, we absolutely do not require applicants to have any affiliation with a 501(c)(3) organization.

-Awardees who are with a 501(c)(3) organization or who have a 501(c)(3) fiscal sponsor are not required to sign a fiscal sponsorship agreement and do not participate in our financial oversight process.
+Grantees who are with a 501(c)(3) organization or who have a 501(c)(3) fiscal sponsor are not required to sign a fiscal sponsorship agreement and do not participate in our financial oversight process.

-To support equity in our grantmaking practices, funds granted from the Effing Foundation can be used for literally anything that helps to accomplish the project.
-Our grantees have used their Effing grants towards travel expenses; stipends for grantees to be able to afford to devote time to their projects; supplies and equipment; venue rental; and payments for performers, video editors, and sound crew, to name a few.
+To support equity in our grantmaking practices, funds granted from the Effing Foundation can be used for literally anything that helps to accomplish the work.
+Our grantees have used their Effing grants towards travel expenses; stipends for grantees to be able to afford to devote time to their work; supplies and equipment; venue rental; and payments for performers, video editors, and sound crew, to name a few.

 - Use inclusive language when possible, particularly in terms of distinguishing genitals from gender and including non-binary and/or trans and/or intersex people.